Near-critical spanning forests and renormalization: Introduction

-Let us conclude this introduction with a few words about ``near-critical'' models, in order to stress the fact that the near-critical forests that we construct and describe here are not exactly part of the FK-percolation family (this feature also appears in the general setup described in \cite {W}).
-Recall that the word critical (in critical models) here usually refers to the fact that one considers a one-parameter family of lattice models, and that there is a phase-transition for this ``critical'' value of the parameter.
-However, there are often more than one parameter that one can play with in order to perturb the discrete model, and therefore several possible near-critical models.
+Let us conclude this introduction with a few words about ``near-critical'' models and stress that the uniformly cut USTs that we are working with here are not part of the FK-percolation family (this feature also appears in the general setup described in \cite {W}).
+Recall that the terminology ``criticality'' usually refers to the fact that one considers a one-parameter family of lattice models, and that there is a phase-transition at this special value of the parameter that one chooses.
+However, there are often more than one parameters that one can play with in the discrete model, and therefore, in the scaling limit one obtains many possible directions in which one can perturb the continuous critical model as well.

-On a finite-graph, it is well known that the law $P^0$ of the uniform spanning tree can be viewed as the limit when $p \to 0+$ and $q = o(p)$ of the random cluster (or FK)-measure $P_{p,q}$ (indeed, the fact that $q \to 0$ faster than $p$ ensures that most of the mass of $P_{p,q}$ sits on the configurations with just one connected component, and the fact that $p \to 0$ ensures that the system uses the minimal amount of edges).